iThinkiKhan/Stack-bot/README.md

 **Software:**

 _I believe I have made considerable improvements to the stock firmware, such as removing the local speech processing in favor of sending a raw audio file to the LLM freeing memory and enabling much more nuance in audio processing.
-I have also meaningfully improved the memory managment.
+I also took memory managment to another level.
 There are many more, and I continue to improve it regularly.
 Please share your ideas for improvements!_

    **OSv3.0**
    -Recording raw WAV file, encoding it and sending to Gemini as a JSON rather than local speech to text